 While some types of kidney disease can be treated, chronic kidney disease has no cure and requires frequent dialysis treatments or a kidney transplant.
 If you or a loved one is unable to utilize these treatments, it may be time to consider hospice care services.
 Hospice care helps ensure that people facing terminal illnesses are as comfortable as possible as they spend their last few months at home.
 Services can include a number of pain management, mental health, and/or spiritual counseling options, depending on the patient’s needs.

-Contact Traditions Health for more information about Stage 3 kidney failure or about hospice services for a loved one progressing in the kidney failure stages.
 Traditions Health provides customized care plans for people with terminal illnesses to help them remain comfortable and receive care in their own homes.
 Our teams of doctors, nurse practitioners, and therapists are specially trained to help patients and their families move through this difficult period of life, offering expert guidance and support and using a variety of resources throughout the process.
 Complete the Request Care form to learn more about how Traditions Health can help you or your loved one.